See the Best of Victoria and Vancouver Island By Car

 When night falls, the city shines.
 There is nothing like the sight of Victoria's Parliament Buildings decorated with thousands of lights.
 It seems appropriate that you can tour the area via horse-drawn carriage and appreciate the influence of England.

-Travel Vancouver Island's scenic west coast
+Day Three - Travel Vancouver Island's scenic west coast

 The road along the west coast to Port Renfrew will take you past some beautiful, secluded beaches.
 Some of the highlights include China Beach, French Beach and Mystic Beach.
 There is also a beautiful stretch of coastline within Botanical Beach Provincial Park.